BMW N63 Engine Variants

 In the pre-turbo days it was normal for BMW engines to burn through a quart of oil every 1,000-1,500 miles.
 It's even more likely to consume oil with a turbocharged engine because the turbo itself requires oil for lubrication and cooling and some oil inevitably works its way into the turbo housing.
 Turbo engines also have more complex crankcase vent systems and the engine internals are under much more pressure.
 But N63 oil consumption is off the charts with reports of a quart every 400 miles!

 The N63 oil consumption is a multi-faceted issue.
-It isn't one defect at the root cause.
+A single defect is not the root cause.
 Instead, there are multiple failures and the N63 can suffer from more than one at the same time.
 Here's a quick run-down of the official possibilities (found in BMW service docs):

 - Crankcase Vent Hoses from each valve cover can split and leak